 Target the Problem!

-Welcome to Target the Problem!, information to help parents and classroom teachers understand the specific problems a child may be having with reading.
-You'll find practical suggestions on what you (and kids themselves) can do to help students overcome or deal with their reading difficulties.
+Welcome to Target the Problem! — information to help parents and classroom teachers understand the specific problems a child may be having with reading.
+You’ll find practical suggestions on what you (and kids themselves) can do to help students overcome or deal with their reading difficulties.

-There are many reasons why reading can be hard.
 Target the Problem! describes the five components of reading and difficulties that kids experience within each area.

 It's important to note that struggling readers will often have problems in multiple areas.
 For example, children who have problems with phonemic awareness almost always have problems in word decoding and phonics; children with fluency problems usually have comprehension weaknesses; and a weak vocabulary also impacts comprehension.
 Please read through all of the sections of Target the Problem! to understand these different factors.